Abscissa/DAuth/README.md

 DAuth (soon to be rebranded as "InstaUser Basic") is a [salted password hash](http://en.wikipedia.org/wiki/Salt_%28cryptography%29) authentication library for [D](http://dlang.org).
 It provides a simple, yet flexible API.
 With it, your software can easily incorporate user accounts with reliable, upgradable security.

-You can have as much or as little control as you need, making DAuth suitable for both new projects and interfacing with any existing hashed-password store.
+You can have as much or as little control as you need.
+This makes DAuth suitable for both new projects and interfacing with any existing hashed-password store.

 By default, DAuth uses known-good hashing and randomization algorithms (currently SHA-512 and Hash_DRBG), but it accepts any [Phobos](http://dlang.org/phobos/)-compatible [hash digest](http://dlang.org/phobos/std_digest_digest.html) or [random number generator](http://dlang.org/phobos/std_random.html).